xullnn/ls_pull_over_push/210/answers.md

 answer:

-We can omit it in arrow functions when the function body contains one expression.
-If it contains two or more expressions or statements, you must explicitly return the return value if you need it, and you must also use curly braces.
+We can omit `return` and curly braces in arrow functions when the function body contains only one expression.
+If it contains two or more expressions, you must explicitly return the return value if you need it, and you must also use curly braces.

 Use code example to demonstrate?